andrewjwaggoner/cabline.nvim/README.md

 **C**ustom t**abline** plugin for adding functionality to your projects.
 Instead of setting up buffer tabs, set up custom display elements for your Neovim!

+This is a personal project to customize _my own_ tab line preferences.
+The structure is intended to let you add your own methods and displays to fit _your_ workflow.

 ## How to Install

 Packer: